BitcoinBeachTravemuende/meetup/src/en/index.md

 content:
   - title: What's about
     text: Bitcoin Beach Travemünde Meetup is a free organized meetup in Lübeck-Travemünde for anybody who is interested in Bitcoin.
-Everybody is welcome!
+You are cordially invited to follow the adaption live on Germany's first Bitcoin Beach.
+You can actively participate in projects from Plep for Pleps, wheter books, code or hardware.
+Everyone is welcome - no matter what age.
+We guarantee a unique view and people with vision.
+We are an open soure meetup.
+Come by and become a part of it.
+Include your proof of work.
   - title: Who
     text: Hodler, Trader, Noobies, Techies, Devs, ice-bath lovers, you?
   - title: Next meetup